raul-izquierdo/english/sources/grammar/Verb Tenses/Past Tenses.4b.md

 Compare these tenses...
     = Past Simple vs Past Continuous
-    ? `Last week WE sat on the beach` : Enfatiza QUÉ hicimos en el pasado (sentarse) ? `Last week WE WERE SITTING on the beach` : Enfatiza que **estuvimos un rato** sentados en el pasado
+    ?
+Last week WE sat on the beach : Enfatiza **qué** hicimos en el pasado (sentarse) ?
+Last week WE WERE SITTING on the beach : Enfatiza que **estuvimos un rato** sentados en el pasado